NoroffFEU/social-media-client/README.md

     "vite-preview": "vite preview"
 ```

 If you wish to configure the port and host address you can create `vite.config.js` in your root and add this.
-It can be useful to specify as typically it defaults to "http://localhost:portnumber" when testing locally, where as when testing on github action it will typically use "http://127.0.0.1:portnumber", setting it up this way means your Cypress URL won't require changing.
+It can be useful to specify as typically it defaults to "http://localhost:portnumber" when testing locally, where as when testing on github action it will typically use "http://127.0.0.1:portnumber", setting it up this way means your Cypress URL won't require changing, unless you test against a hosted version.

 ```
 export default {